 If you’re starting an undergraduate pre-registration nursing, midwifery or allied health professions course you can apply for a loan from Student Finance to help with your tuition fees and living costs.
 There are also a range of means-tested loans, including a specific long-course loan designed to support students on healthcare courses that run over 45 weeks or more.

-To talk to somebody about your own personal circumstances contact our Student Hub or the Student Advice Centre (Tel.
+To talk to somebody about your own personal circumstances contact the Student Advice Centre (Tel.
 01782 294629 or pop to their reception above the Ember Lounge) to arrange to speak with an Adviser”

 The NHS Business Services Authority (NHSBSA) provides additional funding for nursing, midwifery and some allied health professional students through the Learning Support Fund.
 Eligible students may be able to access the following: